chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ### STREAM_MSG

 Enable streaming message mode.

-In this mode, the controller will wait when reaching the point that it requires the message data, and asserts the MSG_STREAM_READY bit in the status register.
+In this mode, the controller will wait until it requires the message data and will assert the MSG_STREAM_READY bit in the status register.
+Once MSG_STREAM_READY is observed, the user should first set MSG_STROBE to 0xF.

-Once MSG_STREAM_READY is asserted, the user can stream the message, one dword at a time, by writing to dword 0 of the message register.
-For the last dword, the user must set the MSG_STROBE register to appropriately indicate the valid bytes.
-If a message is dword aligned, a value of 0x0 must be written to the MSG_STROBE register to indicate the last dword.
+The user can then write the message, one dword at a time, by writing to dword 0 of the message register.
+If the last dword is partial, the user must set the MSG_STROBE register to appropriately indicate the valid bytes.
+If the message is dword-aligned, a value of 0x0 must be written to the MSG_STROBE register to indicate the last dword, followed by a dummy write to the message register.

+The flow must be terminated by writing to the message register after setting the MSG_STROBE to a non 0xF value.
+No partial dwords are allowed before the last dword indication.
+MSG_STROBE only needs to be programmed before the stream of full dwords, and before the final dword.
+Valid values of MSG_STROBE include 4'b1111, 4'b0111, 4'b0011, 4'b0001, and 4'b0000.

 ## status